Benjam11n/tp/docs/UserGuide.md

 * **CLI (Command Line Interface)**: A text-based interface where users interact with the application by typing commands.
 * **GUI (Graphical User Interface)**: The visual elements of the application (buttons, images, windows) that users can interact with.
 * **cd**: Short for "change directory," a command used in the terminal or command prompt to navigate between folders or directories on your computer.
+* **Home Folder**: The directory where the WhoAreYouAgain application and its data files are stored.
+It contains the application's JAR file and the data subfolder where contact information and command history are saved.
 * **JDK (Java Development Kit)**: A software package that includes everything needed to develop Java applications.
 It contains the Java Runtime Environment (JRE), compiler, debugger, and other tools required for Java development.
 * **Index**: The number shown next to each contact in the displayed list, used to identify specific contacts in commands.
 * **Parameter**: Additional information provided with a command, usually preceded by a prefix like `n/` or `p/`.